-Important: For XIV microcode 11.5 or later, the storage pool can be part of a domain.
-For more information about how to configure the driver with multi-tenancy, see Chapter 6, "Best Practices," on page 17.
+Important: For XIV microcode 11.5 or later, Spectrum Accelerate, or FlashSystem A9000/A9000R, the storage pool can be part of a domain.
+For more information about how to configure the driver with multi-tenancy, see "Working with multi-tenancy" on page 17.